MarsicoFL/Vactools/README.md

 This is a compilation of Jupyter notebooks for public health data analysis.
-Data set inputs are incorporated.
+Example data set inputs are incorporated.